+Data Source

-Data Source: An automated system is used to capture the individual requests for information on the number of digital Datasets output or the number of jobs required to generate multiple Datasets of related information.
-An external customer is an entity who is external to the Commission such as an operator, another government agency, or a private individual.
+An automated system is used to generate multiple digital datasets of Oil and Gas information that is provided at no charge to the public, including those who are external to the Commission such as an operator, another government agency, or a private individual.

+Methodology

-Methodology: This measure is determined by tabulating the number of hardcopy reports or digital Datasets provided to external customers by Information Services open records representatives.
-A request for electronic information is a request for electronic Data records that is tabulated from the Commission's Central Records Management System, as one component of the open records monthly report to the Office of the Attorney General.
+This measure is determined by tabulating the number of digital datasets external customers download from the RRC website.
+Each month software tabulates the number of digital data set downloads performed.

+Purpose

-Purpose: This measure reflects the level of public demand for energy information maintained at the Commission in electronic formats.
-The Commission's applications systems are used to record and monitor the activities of regulated entities and include regulatory information about each of the Commission's program areas as well as digital map Data representing locations of regulated facilities across the State of Texas.
+This measure reflects the level of public demand for energy information maintained at the Commission in electronic formats.
+The Commission's applications systems are used to record and monitor the activities of regulated entities and include regulatory information about each of the Commission's program areas as well as digital map data representing locations of regulated facilities across the State of Texas.

 Calculation Method: Cumulative

 Target Attainment: High

 Priority: Medium

 Key Measure: No

+New Measure: Yes

+Percentage Measure: No

+Output 4.1.1.3 Number of Railroad Commission Records Imaged From Non-digital Formats Short Definition

+This measure represents the number of new paper and microformat records that are digitized by the Railroad Commission, added to the imaged records databases and made available through the agency website.

+Data Limitations

+None.

+Data Source

+The number of images created during the quarter is manually counted from the invoices received from the imaging contractor.

+Methodology

+Each quarter the number of images stored by the imaging contractor for each Railroad Commission division and imaging project is compared to the previous quarter's image count.
+The increase in the number of images stored represents the new images that were added to the data base for the quarter.

+Purpose

+Imaging the paper and microformat records of the Commission allows a higher level of access to regulatory information by the industries and public who require it.
+Imaging also preserves these historically significant records for future use.

+Calculation Method: Cumulative

+Target Attainment: High Priority: Medium Key Measure: No

 New Measure: No

 Percentage Measure: No

-Output 4-1-1-3: Number of Railroad Commission Records Imaged From Non-digital Formats

-Definition: This measure represents the number of new paper and microformat records that are digitized by the Railroad Commission, added to the imaged records Databases and made available through the agency website.

-Data Limitations: None.

-Data Source: The number of images created during the quarter is manually counted from the invoices received from the imaging contractor.
-Methodology: Each quarter the number of images stored by the imaging contractor for each Railroad Commission division and imaging project is compared to the previous quarter's image count.
-The increase in the number of images stored represents the new images that were added to the Data base for the quarter.
-Purpose: Imaging the paper and microformat records of the Commission allows a higher level of access to regulatory information by the industries and public who require it.
-Imaging also preserves these historically significant records for future use.
-Calculation Method: Cumulative Target Attainment: High Priority: Medium Key Measure: No New Measure: No Percentage Measure: No Schedule C: Historically Underutilized Business Plan A. Goal:
+Schedule C: Historically Underutilized Business Plan

+A. Goal:

-The Railroad Commission of Texas (Commission) will establish and implement policies governing purchasing that foster meaningful and substantive inclusion of certified Historically Underutilized Businesses (HUBs) in all phases of procurement activities.
+The Railroad Commission of Texas will establish and implement policies governing purchasing that foster meaningful and substantive inclusion of certified Historically Underutilized Businesses (HUBs) in all phases of procurement activities.
 A.1.
 Objective:

-The Commission will make a good faith effort to meet or exceed the adjusted procurement program goals through the total value of contracts, purchases and subcontracting opportunities awarded annually by the agency in each applicable procurement category: 24.00 Percent for Professional Services Contracts 26.00 Percent for All Other Services Contracts 21.10 Percent for Commodities Contracts Outcome Measure:
+The Commission will make a good faith effort to meet or exceed the adjusted procurement program goals through the total value of contracts, purchases and subcontracting opportunities awarded annually by the agency in each applicable procurement category: 10.00 Percent for Professional Services Contracts 10.00 Percent for All Other Services Contracts 21.10 Percent for Commodities Contracts Outcome Measure: